udanielnogueira/markdown-syntax/README.md

 Unless the paragraph is in a list, don't put tabs or spaces in front of your paragraphs.

 ## Emphasis

+You can add emphasis by making text bold or italic.

 ### Bold